Google Mail / Rackspace Email Resources

 Learning Resources

-Learn about Google Apps: Google Apps Learning Centre
+Learn about Google Mail: Google Mail Learning Centre

 Moving to Webmail: Using Gmail instead of Outlook (PDF)

-Using your Google Apps Control Panel lets you add, manage and delete accounts.
+Using your Google Workplace Control Panel lets you add, manage and delete accounts.

 User Accounts